 Requirements before downloading torrents on iPad

-1. Install a download manager like iDownloader or UC browser that can be quickly downloaded from Apple’s App Store within a minute or two.
+1. Install a download manager like iDownloader or UC browser.
+You can download it from Apple’s App Store within a minute or two.

-2. Secondly, you will need a torrent website for browsing and saving the torrents you would like to download.
-For this you will have to look for a torrent website that is online or active.
-A simple Google search for active torrent sites should suffice.
+2. Secondly, you will need a torrent website for browsing and saving the torrent files you would like to download.
+For this you will have to look for a torrent website that is active.
+A simple Google search for active torrent sites would help you find one.

 Steps to download torrents on iPad